This Day in History: Nov. 8

 On this day, Nov.
 8 …

-2016: Republican Donald Trump is elected America’s 45th president, defeating Democrat Hillary Clinton in an astonishing victory for a celebrity businessman and political novice.
+2016: Republican Donald Trump is elected America’s 45th president, defeating Democrat Hillary Clinton in an astonishing victory for the celebrity businessman and political novice.

 Also on this day: